vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 The project is a monorepo, managed by `lerna`.

-- `docs`: place the documentation of each plugin and theme, each subfolder is a project
+- `docs`: place the documentation of each plugin and theme, each subdirectory is a project
 - `demo`: theme demo project
-- `packages`: place the code of each plugin and theme, each subfolder is a project
+- `packages`: place the code of each plugin and theme, each subdirectory is a project

 ```
 .